 I really love how extreme (crazy) these riders get while playing this game.
 I am happy that an unmodified Gracie doll can do some cool stuff.
 Katherine Bone commented that I needed a pick-up strap.
 Not having any idea what that was I did some quick research.
 Now to improve my horseball entry!

+Next up was Arena trail.
+I switch the doll back for Bring the Mayhem and took off her boots (and I almost forgot to!).
+The judge said she would have liked to see longer poles in the setup.
+Yes, it really does sometimes come down to tiny details like that.
 The judge did also comment that she was sort of hoping my doll was still looking up.
 When the class entries are so good as a whole that you have to hope someone messes up, you have a great competition.
 She was pleased to see I had the doll looking forward now.
 And Sweet but Psycho got second place in Arena trail.

 The last class my horses placed in in the English division was pleasure.
 I am fully aware that Bring the Mayhem is not really anyone's idea of a pleasure horse, but I keep putting him in the class anyway because he's already dressed and I just have to move him to a new table.
 And there is always the slim chance everyone else will screw up their entry.